Revealing Fine-Grained Values and Opinions in Large Language Models: Analysis

 \subsection{Robustness Analysis}

-Next, we analyze the robustness of LLM stances in the presence of demographic features by looking at differences in closed-form stances and open ended stances, extending the work of \citet{rottger2024political} (\textbf{RQ2}). \Cref{fig:robustness-base} shows responses from Llama 3 across the 62 PCT propositions for the open-ended and closed-form settings with no demographic based prompting (left side, which we denote as \textit{base} case) as well as when prompting with the demographic ``far right'' (right side, comparison for other models can be seen in Appendix \ref{app:additional_plots}).
+Previous work shows that the stances produced by closed-form instructions can greatly diverge from stances produced by open-ended generation \citep{rottger2024political}.
+Here, we explore how demographic features impact this disparity, and if certain demographics produce open-ended responses with stances which better reflect their forced-choice stances (\textbf{RQ2}). \autoref{fig:robustness-base} shows responses from Llama 3 across the 62 PCT propositions for the open-ended and closed-form settings with no demographic based prompting (left side, which we denote as \textit{base} case) as well as when prompting with the demographic ``far right'' (right side, comparison for other models can be seen in \cref{app:additional_plots}).
 We see that Llama 3 tends to have high agreement with the propositions in the closed setting while disagreing more in the open setting.
 We also observe that in the open setting the model more often either a) refuses to answer, or b) tends to output a neutral stance.
-This is in line with \cite{rottger2024political} who show that models tend to shift their choices in the open setting.
+This is in line with \citet{rottger2024political} who show that models tend to shift their choices in the open setting.
 However, the difference between open-ended and closed-form responses is even more pronounced when introducing the ``far right'' demographic into the prompt.
 We find that there is stronger disagreement in this setting, where the responses disagree 90\% of the time.

-Given this, we demonstrate how these variations are systematic across models and settings by showing the average total variation distance (TVD) between the open-ended and closed-form responses of each model across demographic categories in \Cref{fig:tvd}.
+Given this, we demonstrate how these variations are systematic across models and settings by showing the average total variation distance (TVD) between the open-ended and closed-form responses of each model across demographic categories in \autoref{fig:tvd}.
 TVD measures the sum of absolute differences (i.e. L1 distance) between the probability mass for each set of responses.
 In other words, each response for each prompt is transformed into a vector of probabilities $\mathbf{p}_{x} = [P(\text{Agree}), P(\text{Disagree}), P(\text{None})]$, and the average TVD is calculated as

 where $\mathcal{Q}$ is the set of propositions and $\mathbf{p}^{(o)}_{q,n}$ and $\mathbf{p}^{(c)}_{q,n}$ are the probability mass of responses on proposition $q$ with demographic value $n$ for the open and closed settings, respectively.
 A higher $\overline{\text{TVD}}$ indicates greater disagreement and $\text{TVD} \in [0, 1]$.